projectara/greybus-spec/source/module_info.rst

     Descriptor Type                 Value
     ============================    ==========
     Invalid                         0x00
-    Module                          0x01
+    Interface                       0x01
     String                          0x02
-    Interface                       0x03
+    Bundle                          0x03
     CPort                           0x04
     Class                           0x05
     (All other values reserved)     0x06..0xff
     ============================    ==========

-Module Descriptor
+Interface Descriptor
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

+Interface descriptor describes an access point for a Module to the
+|unipro| network.
+Each interface represents a single physical port
+through which |unipro| packets are transferred.
+Every Module shall have at least one interface.
+Each interface has an unique ID within the Endo.

-This descriptor describes Module-specific values as set by the vendor who created the Module.
-Every Manifest shall have exactly one Module descriptor as described in Table :num:`table-module-descriptor`.
+This descriptor describes Interface-specific values as set by the vendor who created the Interface.
+Every Manifest shall have exactly one Interface descriptor as described in Table :num:`table-interface-descriptor`.

 .. figtable::
     :nofig:
-    :label: table-module-descriptor
+    :label: table-interface-descriptor
-    :caption: Module Descriptor
+    :caption: Interface Descriptor
-    :alt: Module Descriptor
+    :alt: Interface Descriptor
     :spec: l l c c l

     =======  =================  ======  ==========  ==============================
     Offset   Field              Size    Value       Description
     =======  =================  ======  ==========  ==============================
     0        size               2       0x0014      Size of this descriptor
-    2        type               1       0x01        Type of the descriptor (Module)
+    2        type               1       0x01        Type of the descriptor (Interface)
     3        (pad)              1       0           Reserved (pad to 4 byte boundary)
-    4        vendor             2       ID          Module vendor ID 6        product            2       ID          Module product ID 8        vendor_string_id   1       ID          String ID for the vendor name 9        product_string_id  1       ID          String ID for the product name 10       unique_id          8       ID          Unique ID of the Module
+    4        vendor             2       ID          Module vendor ID 6        product            2       ID          Module product ID 8        vendor_string_id   1       ID          String ID for the vendor name 9        product_string_id  1       ID          String ID for the product name 10       unique_id          8       ID          Unique ID of the Interface
     18       (pad)              2       0           Reserved (pad to 20 bytes)
     =======  =================  ======  ==========  ==============================